-As proposed in our consultation paper, we constructed a new taxi cost index to measure changes in the costs of operating a taxi since we last determined maximum fares in 2020.
+We constructed a new taxi cost index to measure changes in the costs of operating a taxi since we last determined maximum fares in 2020.

-Our draft decision is to increase maximum fares for unbooked taxi trips by 10.4 per cent as suggested by our taxi cost index.
+Our final decision is to increase maximum fares for unbooked taxi trips by 11.2 per cent as suggested by our taxi cost index.
+The maximum high occupancy vehicle fee and charges will increase by 12.2 per cent.

-Our new cost index reflects the change in the costs of operating a taxi over the period from March 2020 to March 2022 (except driver labour which reflects the most recent Fair Work Commission annual wage review as of June 2022 and fuel cost which is based on May 2022 prices).
+Our new cost index reflects the change in the costs of operating a taxi over the period from June 2020 to June 2022.